wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-mongodb-template.md

 One important concept to highlight is how it is possible to deploy multiple copies of a single resource type, and for each instance can set unique values for required settings.
 This concept is known as *Resource Looping*.

-In the previous example, a parameter (number of nodes to deploy in the cluster) will be used to set a variable (“numberOfMembers”) which is then passed to the **“copy”** element to trigger a number (loop) of child deployments, each one will result in the instantiation of the template for each member in the cluster.
+In the previous example, a parameter (number of nodes to deploy in the cluster) will be used to set a variable ("numberOfMembers") which is then passed to the **"copy"** element to trigger a number (loop) of child deployments, each one will result in the instantiation of the template for each member in the cluster.
 To be able to set all settings where unique values between instances are required, the **copyindex()** function can be used to obtain a numeric value indicating the current index in that particular resource loop creation.

 Another important concept in resource creation is the ability to specify dependencies and precedencies between resources, as you can notice in the **dependsOn** JSON array.
 In this particular template, deploying each node depends on the previous successful deployment of **shared resources**.